Want to Lock Your Bike Safely? Here's What You Need to Know!

 For those who ride e-bikes, there’s one additional thing to keep in mind: the battery.

 E-bike batteries are often one of the most valuable parts of the bike, making them a prime target for thieves.
-If your bike has a removable battery, it’s a good idea to take it with you when parking for extended periods.
+If your bike has a removable battery, take it with you when you park for a long time.

-This not only prevents the battery from being stolen but also disables the bike, making it far less appealing to a thief.
+This not only stops the battery from being stolen but also disables the bike.
+This makes it much less attractive to a thief.

 Register Your Bike and Use Technology to Track It